 Communications & Administrative Coordinator

-Olivia joins Alberta Music after five years as an independent marketing consultant, and as the booking coordinator for the Mercury Room in Edmonton.
+Olivia joins Alberta Music after five years as an independent marketing consultant, and as a booking coordinator for several venues in Edmonton.
 She holds a Master of Arts in English from the University of Alberta, and is an active member of the music community, leading two Edmonton-based bands: alternative rock band King of Foxes, as well as a cover band, Vegas Wives.
+Olivia is also the 2019 music curator for NextFest, in Edmonton.

-Her experience in the music industry as a self-managed artist, as well as her experience as a digital marketer, make her a welcome addition to our team.
+Her experience in the music industry as a self-managed artist, as well as her experience as a digital marketer and venue promoter, make her a welcome addition to our team.